corporatelady500/Intro-To-Programming/Week 1 Part 2.md

 ## Learning Outcomes ##

-Bulletted list of thigns the student can expect to learn from the lesson
+Bulletted list of things the student can expect to learn from the lesson

 ## Vocabulary ##